Kevin Smith (cornerback): Professional career

-Smith was drafted in the first round of the 1992 NFL Draft by the Dallas Cowboys and became the starting left cornerback late in his rookie season, helping the team win their first Super Bowl since the 1970s.
+Smith was drafted in the first round of the 1992 NFL draft by the Dallas Cowboys with the 17th overall pick.
+He became the starting left cornerback late in his rookie season, helping the team win their first Super Bowl since the 1970s.
 In his second season, he led the Cowboys with six interceptions and teamed with Larry Brown to form the youngest set of starting cornerbacks in the NFL.
 In 1994 he led the team with 17 passes defended.

 Smith tore his Achilles tendon in the first game of the 1995 season against the New York Giants on Monday Night Football.
 While recovering from the injury, Smith appeared in a Nike commercial with newly-signed Deion Sanders, using crutches and playing the role of "The Gipper".

 In 1996 he regained his starting position, and had five interceptions and established a career-high with 18 passes defensed.

 Including 1998, Smith led the Cowboys in passes defensed every year he was in the league, except 1992 (rookie season) and 1995 (missed due to injury).
 He ended up winning three Super Bowls in his first four seasons.

 In 1999 he reported to training camp with a back injury and missed eight regular season games.
 Smith's final season was in 2000, retiring after hurting his knee during training camp.
 He played nine seasons in the NFL, intercepting 19 passes and returning one for a touchdown.